maana-io/maana-gis/README.md

       // Using the client to call a mutation on an external GraphQL API return await context.client.mutate({
         mutation: AddPersonMutation,
-        variables: {name: "Some Persons Name"}
+        variables: { name: 'Some Persons Name' }
       })
     }
   }